Multiplayer Homicidal Chauffeur Reach-Avoid Games: A Pursuit Enclosure Function Approach: Enclosure Region Pursuit Winning and Coalition Reduction against One Evader

 \subsection{Enclosure region pursuit winning}

 Consider a subgame between a pursuit coalition $P_c$ and an evader $E_j$, in which $P_c$ wins the game if $E_j$ can never reach $\goal$ before being captured, while $E_j$ wins if it reaches $\goal$ prior to the capture.
 Our goal in this section is to determine, given the initial states, who wins the game.
 A complete solution to this qualitative problem involves solving an induced HJI equation numerically.
 However, the standard HJI method can only efficiently handle systems of up to five states \citep{MC-SLH-MSV-SB-CJT:18}, while this subgame has $3|c|+2$ states.
 Note that $P_c$ wins the game in two possible ways: capture $E_j$ in $\play$ or infinitely delay $E_j$'s entry into $\play$.
 We instead establish a stronger winning condition that a dynamic region containing the evader consistently stays outside the goal region before the capture.
-This motivates our function-induced pursuit winning and strategies below.
-Before that, we introduce a class of functions.
+This motivates our function-induced pursuit winning and strategies below. {\revise Actually, the core reasoning behind this winning condition was implicitly utilised in \cite{YL-EB:22,YL-EB:22-2,RY-XD-ZS-YZ-FB:19} when all players have the simple motion, where the dynamic region is Apollonius circle \citep{RI:65} or it generalisation.} We first introduce a class of functions.

 \begin{defi} For $P_i \in \pteam$ and $E_j \in \eteam$, let $X_{ij} = (\bm{x}_{P_i}, \theta_{P_i}, \bm{x}_{E_j})$ and $\mathcal{S}_{ij} = \{ X_{ij} \in \mathbb{R}^2 \times [0, 2\pi) \times \mathbb{R}^2 \mid \enVert[0]{\bm{x}_{P_i}-\bm{x}_{E_j}}_2 > r_i \}$.
 Then, a function $f:\mathbb{R}^2 \times \mathcal{S}_{ij}\to\mathbb{R}$ is a \emph{pursuit enclosure function (PEF)} if for each $X_{ij} \in \mathcal{S}_{ij}$, it satisfies the following conditions: \begin{enumerate} \item $\mathbb{E}(X_{ij};f)=\{\bm{x}\in\mathbb{R}^2\,|\,f(\bm{x},X_{ij})\ge0\}$ is compact and strictly convex.
 We call $\mathbb{E}(X_{ij};f)$ the \emph{enclosure region} of $P_i$ against $E_j$ via $f$;